davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 Automated Assignment: Making MOOC Discussions Manageable
 ========================================================

-In very large courses, the number of posts made to course discussion topics can make for a daunting amount of daily reading.
-In such courses, dividing the enrollees into separate cohorts makes the volume of posts, responses, and comments by the members of each one more manageable, and is more likely to foster community feeling.
+In very large courses, the number of posts that are made to course discussion topics can make for a daunting amount of daily reading.
+In such courses, dividing the enrollees into separate cohorts makes the volume of posts, responses, and comments by the members of each cohort more manageable, and is more likely to foster community feeling.

-To implement this assignment strategy, you enable the cohort feature and create a set of "auto" (automated) cohorts.
-The first time a student views the course **Discussion** page or any of the content-specific discussion topics, he or she is randomly assigned to one of the auto cohorts.
-Together, all of the students who are assigned to the same group form a cohort.
+If you use the automated assignment strategy, you create several "auto" (automated) cohorts.
+Learners are automatically and randomly assigned to one of the auto cohorts when they first view any course content, including the course **Discussion** page or content-specific discussion topics.
+In this way, each learner in your course is assigned to a cohort; no learner is unassigned.

-These guidelines, which are based on the experiences of MOOC teams that have used the cohort feature in this way, are suggested to help you determine how many automated cohorts to define for your course.
+The following guidelines are based on the experiences of MOOC teams that have used cohorts in this way.
+They are suggested to help you determine how many automated cohorts to define for your course.

 * Each cohort should be large enough to inspire lively participation and diverse points of view, but small enough to allow a sense of community to